 Knit-Dress Outfit Ideas

-The photos below give some inspirations how an over 40 years old can wear the trend without looking like trying too hard or not trying at all.
-Full disclosure, I am way over 50 years old.
+Below are some inspirations how an over 40 years old can wear the trend without looking like trying too hard or not trying at all.
+Full disclosure, I am 60 years old.
 When I can do it, you can do it too.
-Of course, if you want too.

 How to Wear a Knit Dress in Frigid Cold Weather

-The outfit in the photo below shows what I wore was -49F (-45oC) at night!
+The outfit below shows what I wore when it was -49F (-45oC) at night!
 To stay warm I wore underwear (bra, cami, long sleeve T-shirt, slip, undies), two pairs of tights, and socks in the boots.
-Oh, yes, the boots have an insulation insole.
-It’s important to learn how to avoid cold feet at frigid temperatures.
+The boots have an insulation insole.
+More on how to avoid cold feet at frigid temperatures.

 Insulation Is Key

 The ribs of this gray sweater dress nicely hold air.
 Thin air layers or air pockets are a great insulation.
 Together the layering of clothes and the thin air pockets of the ribbed dress provide good insulation.
-This insulation permitted us taking the outfit photos without me catching a cold or feeling uncomfortable. 😉 You can find more on how to look great in the bitter cold of Alaska in the January lookbook.
+This insulation permitted us taking the outfit photos without me catching a cold or feeling uncomfortable.
+More on how to look great in the bitter cold of Alaska in the January lookbook.

-Fun fact about taking the above photo: My photographer wore thermo-pants over jeans (unvisible) and a down coat over several layers of shirts.
+Fun fact about taking the above photo: My photographer wore thermo-pants over jeans (invisible) and a down coat over several layers of shirts.
 He got cold fingers holding the camera.
 He also tried to finish the shoots in short time.
 I was outside in this outfit for less than three minutes.
 Taking outfit photos challenging in the Arctic in the deepest of winter for various reasons.
-See the post at the link to find out more.

-While you can create (invisible) insulation by multiple pieces of underwear (like in the look above), you also can create great winter style layering looks as well.
+While you can create (invisible) insulation by multiple pieces of underwear, you also can create great winter style layering looks as well.

 How to Get more Wear out of a Knit Dress